-Tranent Town Centre Strategy: Action 3 Winton Place Improved Civic Space Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Winton Place is currently a road.
-This proposal will remove the road and re-allocate the space as part of an enlarged civic space at Winton Place ELC Road Services / ELC Planning Service / Area Partnership 1 Confirm Winton Place no longer required as a through road and close.
-2 Prepare detailed design for civic space Traffic modelling being undertaken to assess closure options.
+Tranent Town Centre Strategy: Action 3 Winton Place Improved Civic Space Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Winton Place is ELC Road Services 1 Confirm Traffic currently a road. / ELC Planning Winton Place modelling This proposal will Service / Area no longer being remove the road Partnership required as a undertaken to and re-allocate through road assess closure the space as part and close. options. of an enlarged 2 Prepare civic space at detailed design Winton Place for civic space

-8.9 An additional implementation of Action 1 will impact on the landscaped Civic Square which has been a feature of Tranent Town Centre since the early 1960s and was relandscaped in the 1990s when the statue of historical figure Jackie Crookston was installed.
+8.9 An additional implementation of Action 1 will impact on the landscaped Civic Square which has been a feature of Tranent Town Centre since the early 1960s and was relandscaped in the 1990s when the statue of local historical figure Jackie Crookston was installed.
 Winton Place, opposite Civic Square also provides some civic space, currently in a smaller area and has commercial premises on both its sides.
-The former Co-op buildings on the west side are due to be converted to a mixed uses including residential use on the upper floors and commercial use (shop and café) on those parts of the ground floor closest to Bridge Street and also facing on to Winton Place.
+The former Co-op buildings on the west side are due to be converted to mixed uses including residential use on the upper floors and commercial use (shop and café) on those parts of the ground floor closest to Bridge Street and also facing on to Winton Place.
 These uses would complement civic space at Winton Place.
 The opportunity to enlarge the open civic space at Winton Place should be considered.

-Tranent Town (Parking Tranent Town Centre Strategy: Action 4 Reorganisation of Town Centre Car Parking Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Reorganisation of town centre car parking ELC Road Services Approval of Parking Management Strategy as part of Local Transport Strategy Implementation of short, medium and long stay proposals The Local Transport Strategy has been adopted, therefore this work will commence.
+Tranent Town (Parking Tranent Town Centre Strategy: Action 4 Reorganisation of Town Centre Car Parking Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Reorganisation of town centre car parking ELC Road Services 1.
+Approval of Parking Management Strategy as part of Local Transport Strategy 2.
+Implementation of short, medium and long stay proposals The Local Transport Strategy has been adopted, therefore this work will commence.